Clifton Park Homes for Sale

 About Clifton Park in Lakewood

-NOTE: The gated boating community, Clifton Lagoons, is often included on Clifton Park maps.
+NOTE: The gated residential boating community, Clifton Lagoons, is often included on Clifton Park maps.
 While Clifton Lagoons has privileges to the neighborhood’s amenities, it is governed under a separate trust document.
 Click the following link to read about Clifton Lagoons.

 Clifton Park Real Estate: